qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

     and area in map units depending on its geometry, the count of spatial parts and the number of the clicked part in case of multi-geometry, the count of vertices in the feature and the number of the closest one to the point clicked
-  * coordinates information: the X and Y (and Z/M if available) coordinate values of the clicked point, the feature closest vertex and its first and last vertices.
+  * coordinate information: the X and Y (and Z/M if available) coordinate values of the clicked point, the feature closest vertex and its first and last vertices.
     In case you click on a curved line using the info tool, QGIS will also display the radius of that section in the panel result.